CPCCLDG3001A – Licence to perform Dogging

 Course payments can be made via debit card, credit card or direct deposit.
 Payment plans are available with Certegy Ezi-pay (pre-approval required prior to course start date).

-Full payment is required prior to the course start date.
+Full payment is required prior to the course assessment date.

 Shamrock Training provides flexible delivery in all courses consisting of classroom based theory learning using a range of methodologies, onsite workplace training and scenario based practical knowledge training.
 Theory content is always supported by the provisions of practical skills training to enable you to transfer the information learnt in the classroom to a simulated working environment.

-We can deliver on our client’s site (provided the required facility & equipment is available)
+We can deliver on our client’s site (provided the required facility & equipment is available and compliant)

 - Be able to read and write basic English (Workplace Health and Safety requirement)